Adroiti/docs-for-code-review-tools/RuboCop/Style-NumericLiterals.md

-Pattern: Numeric literals
+Pattern: Missing `_` for numeric literal

 Issue: -

 ## Description

-This cop checks for big numeric literals without _ between groups of digits in them.
+This cop checks for large numeric literals without `_` between groups of digits in them.

 ### Example